doncandela/mgah/mgah.md

                          ...
   ```

-- **A more resource-intensive run with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which is duplicated below using Apptainer and on Unity (and using Apptainer on Unity), to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.
+- **A more resource-intensive run with `mx2.py`.**<a id="mx2py"></a> Finally we run a much bigger, longer-running DEM simulation which will be repeated below using Apptainer and on Unity (and both), to see if there is any performance impact from containerizing the code, and to investigate the speed-ups that can be obtained from the larger core counts available on Unity.

-  - The tested code was a simulation of a "granular memory" experiment on a dense pack of 10,240 tetrahedral grains (each composed of four spherical grainlets) with 450,000 time steps.
+  - The tested code is a simulation of a "granular memory" experiment on a dense pack of 10,240 tetrahedral grains (each composed of four spherical grainlets) with 450,000 time steps.

-  - The simulation was carried out by the program `mx2.py`, continuing a sample-preparation simulation (not shown here) carried out by `ms.py` -- these programs called the `dem21` package and were run in MPI-parallel mode in various configurations.
+  - The simulation is carried out by the program `mx2.py`, continuing a sample-preparation simulation (not shown here) carried out by `ms.py` -- these programs call the `dem21` package which is run in run in MPI-parallel mode here.

-  - It was necessary to install the input-signals package  `msigs` which is used by `mx2.py` into the `dem21` environment:
+  - `mx2.py` needs the input-signals package `msigs` so we install it in the `dem21` environment:

     ```
     ..$ conda activate dem21